If you believe the figure that there were 94,380 Law graduates in the class of 2010, you are absurdly naïve.

 Generally speaking, seething prejudices against degrees from the bottom of the league table are justified.

 This should not be taken as an elitist attitude, but a realist one.
-In the prestigious legal arena, applications from high calibre candidates, with strong academics and varying degrees of relevant skills are expected.
+In the prestigious legal arena, applications from high calibre candidates, with strong academics and varying degrees of relevant

 But to factor in candidates who struggle to even find offers of unpaid work experience pulls the matter off on a tangent.